Nithin2685/Hello-World/README.md

-This is just for commit(ing) to do something just like an Hobby thing :) .
+This is just for commit(ing) to do something just like an Hobby Thing :) .